-Miss BumBum Suzy Cortez Gets On Her Knees At The Beach, Then Rocks Some Daisy Dukes
+Suzy Cortez Gets On Her Knees At The Beach, Then Rocks Some Daisy Dukes

 The brunette beauty is no doubt feeling confident in her looks, as she is still riding high off her recent International Miss BumBum win.
 This comes after she had previously won the title in the original Brazilian competition back in 2015.

-She has been keeping busy since her win, going on multiple television shows to give interviews, like one where she danced while wearing a crop top and daisy dukes, as previously covered by The Inquisitr.
+She has been keeping busy since her win, going on multiple television shows to give interviews, like one where she danced while wearing a crop top and Daisy Dukes, as previously covered by The Inquisitr.

 It seems as if Suzy was a fan of the jeans shorts, as she decided to wear them once again for her lazy Sunday ensemble.
-Though many women resort to comfy sweatpants and t-shirts on Sunday, Suzy is sure to take her position as a bombshell seriously, and made sure that she was dressed to impress.
+Though many women resort to comfy sweatpants and T-shirts on Sunday, Suzy is sure to take her position as a bombshell seriously, and made sure that she was dressed to impress.

-As previously mentioned, the buxom brunette wore the tiniest pair of daisy dukes imaginable — so short that they just manage to skim the upper part of her thigh.
-Fans are no doubt delighted that they expose so much of her tanned and toned thighs.
+As previously mentioned, the buxom brunette wore the tiniest pair of Daisy Dukes imaginable -- so short that they just managed to skim the upper part of her thigh.
+Fans were no doubt delighted that they exposed so much of her tanned and toned thighs.

-Her washboard abs are also on display, as she wore only a small black bra on top.
+Her washboard abs were also on display, as she wore only a small black bra on top.
 The scoop neck nature of the bra made sure to flatter her cleavage in the best way possible.
-She also rocked a black blazer over, adding a touch of chicness to the look.
+She also rocked a black blazer, adding a touch of chicness to the look.

 "You are my inspiration love you so much," gushed one fan about the sun-kissed stunner.